-CAFOD’s Summer of Hope aims to inspire children and young people, and their families, to recreate the events they will miss this summer, to have fun and to raise funds for our Coronavirus Appeal.
-Kathleen O’Brien describes how the Education team came up with the idea for Summer of Hope after lockdown began and schools closed.
+CAFOD’s Summer of Hope has inspired children and young people, and their families, to recreate the events they missed this summer, to have fun and to raise funds for our Coronavirus Appeal.
+Kathleen O’Brien describes how the Education team are taking the insights we gained during lockdown into the new academic year.

 As silence fell over our Education team’s desk area in March, we all moved to working from home and had to work out how we could support schools in their new ‘normal’.
 It was a steep learning curve!
 But, by the time most pupils were studying at home, we had weekly-themed home learning resources online.

-Of course, most schools have remained open to the children of key workers throughout the crisis.
-Now they are carefully beginning to welcome back limited numbers of other pupils too, and pastoral care is uppermost in the minds of their dedicated teachers.
+Of course, most schools remained open to the children of key workers throughout the crisis.
+Now they are carefully beginning to welcome back many more pupils too, and pastoral care is uppermost in the minds of their dedicated teachers.

 They know that many children and young people have been locked down in stressful home situations.
 Some have seen relatives falling sick or parents losing their jobs, and all have had to cope with the impact of isolation and uncertainty.

 “All it takes is one good person to restore hope”

 We pondered how we could offer support to returning pupils, and offer them time to reflect on their experience, in the light of their faith.